 Explores the essential elements needed for the acquisition of knowledge and competencies to promote 21st century digital learning skills.
 Students will learn about the need for collaboration, communication, critical and creative thinking.
 Components of S.T.E.A.M., Problem-Based Learning, robotics, video/audio editing, podcasting, green screen technology, and coding will also be addressed.
 Meets technology requirements for the Texas Teaching Credential and the North American Division educational technology and renewal certification requirements.
-This course meets the computer science requirement for education majors only.
+This course satisfies the core curriculum requirement for education majors.